-If your treatment plan includes medicines, here are a few things to know:
+If your treatment plan includes medicines for depression, here are a few things to know:

 They don't all work the same way.
-Different antidepressants work in different ways.
-They're meant to change the brain chemicals that regulate mood.
+Different antidepressants work in different ways to change the brain chemicals that regulate mood.

 They need time to work.
 You may need to take them for up to six weeks to feel the full effect.